 Here we focused on five classical DMTA parameters: anisotropy (exact proportion of length-scale anisotropy of relief; epLsar), complexity (area-scale fractal complexity; Asfc), heterogeneity of complexity (heterogeneity of area-scale fractal complexity here at 3×3 and 9×9; HAsfc9 and HAsfc81), and fine textural fill volume (here at 0.2 μm; FTfv).
 The description of theses parameters is available in Scott et al. (2006).

-To facilitate DMTA interpretation for fossil specimen, we used (Scott, 2012; Hullot et al., 2019)specimens of the five extant rhinocerotid species.
-This extant dataset was modified from that of Hullot et al. (2019), as precised below, and consists of 17 specimens of Ceratotherium simum (white rhinoceros), four of Dicerorhinus sumatrensis (Sumatran rhinoceros), 21 of Diceros bicornis (black rhinoceros), 15 of Rhinoceros sondaicus (Javan rhinoceros; one new specimen), and five of Rhinoceros unicornis (Indian rhinoceros; one new specimen).
+To facilitate DMTA interpretation for fossil specimen, we used the values and thresholds proposed in extant species by Scott (2012) and Hullot et al. (2019).
+For the latter dataset, two new specimens were added, as specified below, and consists of 17 specimens of Ceratotherium simum (white rhinoceros), four of Dicerorhinus sumatrensis (Sumatran rhinoceros), 21 of Diceros bicornis (black rhinoceros), 15 of Rhinoceros sondaicus (Javan rhinoceros; one new specimen), and five of Rhinoceros unicornis (Indian rhinoceros; one new specimen).

 Enamel hypoplasia